tableau/webdataconnector/docs3/wdc_create_connector.md

 </html>
 ```

 Let's run through what the code is doing.
-Skipping over the standard markup for an HTML page, you'll notice the
+Skipping over the standard markup for an HTML page, notice the
 following between the `head` tags:

 * The `meta` tag prevents your browser from caching the page.